Back to top

 Hearing directly from the people

-On paper, Community Solar feels like a perfect solution to the problems we identified.
+On paper, Community Solar felt like a perfect solution to the problems we identified.
 But if it exists, why aren't more people using it?

 To find out, we spoke directly with the people we were designing for.

-On paper, Community Solar feels like a perfect solution to the problems we identified.
+On paper, Community Solar felt like a perfect solution to the problems we identified.
 But if it exists, why aren't more people using it?

 To find out, we spoke directly with the people we were designing for.